Have the police seized your property?

 What is Civil Asset Forfeiture?

-Civil Forfeiture is a program operated by the BC Provincial Government under the authority of the Civil Forfeiture Act.
+Civil Forfeiture, also known as Civil Asset Forfeiture, is a program operated by the BC Provincial Government under the authority of the Civil Forfeiture Act.
 The government, through the Director of Civil Forfeiture, files a lawsuit in BC Supreme Court to confiscate assets deemed to be “Proceeds of Unlawful Activity” and “Instruments of Unlawful Activity”.

 Civil forfeiture is separate and distinct from criminal court proceedings.